oeg-upm/transmodel-ontology/README.md

 # Examples

 There will be some [queries](#) will be performed in a SPARQL endpoint to test and exemplify its operability.
+That's awesome!